 Talking to churned customers is paramount to success

 Churning means canceling subscriptions.
-It’s a common process (most small SaaS businesses tend to have a monthly churn rate of 5-10% according to the 2016 SaaS Metrics Report by Totango) yet many Saas businesses don’t have a specific process to track and contact churned customers.
+It’s a common process (most small SaaS businesses tend to have a monthly churn rate of 5-10% according to the 2016 SaaS Metrics Report by Totango).
+Yet many Saas businesses don’t have a specific process to track and contact churned customers.

 Here’s why it’s important.

-If you can keep your customers for longer, it will bring a consistent increase in revenue without having to generate more leads and spend more money on acquisition.
+If you can keep your customers for longer, it’ll bring a consistent increase in revenue without having to generate more leads and spend more money on acquisition.
 A high churn rate drives up acquisition costs and hurts the customer lifetime value.
 It indicates that your service isn’t responding to customer needs, and could require further development.
 Hiring more support or adding new features drives up the running costs as well.

-Those companies that have a process of tackling churned customers often use automated emails to do it, but it’s highly likely that customers that quit won’t be responding to your emails, and even if they will, their reasons could be vague and lead you nowhere.
+Those companies that have a process of tackling churned customers often use automated emails to do it.
+But it’s highly likely that customers that quit won’t be responding to your emails, and even if they will, their reasons could be vague and lead you nowhere.
 Calling a customer could bring in more answers, as well as enhancing your emailing system and taking into consideration the possible specific reasons why this or that customer could have quit with real offers of what they might get if they come back.